Main Menu » Tissues » Connective » Bone » Formation » Endochondral » Endochondral 7

 Endochondral ossification

-Two portions of the epiphyseal plate are shown in this image.
+Two zone of the epiphyseal plate are shown in this image.
 Above the top line is the zone of proliferation; between the two lines is the zone of maturation-hypertrophy-calcification.
 400x

 Zone of proliferation >

-At the top of the image in the zone of proliferation (yellow arrow), chondrocytes in hyaline cartilage are dividing to form linear isogenous groups of cells (black arrows).
-Linear proliferation maintains the thickness of the epiphyseal plate while growth in length is occurring.
+At the top of the image in the zone of proliferation, where chondrocytes are dividing to form linear isogenous groups of cells (blue arrows).
+Linear proliferation maintains the thickness of the epiphyseal plate and advances the epiphysis upwards.

 Zones of M-H-C >